mardukaj/bar-chart/README.md

 # bar-chart

 In this example project i have created a library for drawing bar charts on X, Y axes.
-Also i have made an live example for bar chart.
+Also i have made a live example for bar chart project.

 - index.html - Displays bar chart example.
 - script.js - In this file i have written code for creating bar chart.